vsajip/python-gnupg/README.rst

 Released: Not yet

-* Fix #117: Add WKD support for auto-locating keys.
+* Fix #117: Add WKD (Web Key Directory) support for auto-locating keys.
 Thanks to Myzel394 for the patch.

+* Fix #237: Ensure local variable is initialized even when an exception occurs.

 0.5.2
 -----